rmnavr/wy/docs/04_One_liners.md

 <!-- :: ‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾\ {{{1 -->

 # Double mid brackets `::`
-Simliest symbol is `::`, it is literally `)(`, and that's it.
+Simpliest one-liner symbol is `::`, it is literally `)(`, and that's it.
 No other special rules apply.
-There are at least 3 cases where it may be usefull:
+There are several cases where it may be usefull:

 ```hy
 print : + 1 2 :: + 3 4      |   (print (+ 1 2) (+ 3 4))